rse/vmix-scripts/event-reconfiguration.md

 **Reconfiguration of Event NDI Inputs (and Lower-Third Titles)**

-This is a VB.NET 2.0 script for the vMix 4K/Pro scripting facility, allowing one to step forward/backward through (or to a particular row of) an [Excel-based conference event configuration](event-reconfiguration.xlsx) by re-configuring four reusable NDI input sources (for shared content, one moderator P1 and two
+Allow one to step forward/backward through (or to a particular row of) an [Excel-based conference event configuration](event-reconfiguration.xlsx) by re-configuring four reusable NDI input sources (for shared content, one moderator P1 and two